Backlinks are the nitrous of every successful SEO campaign.

 5. You Must Be Creative

-Everyone struggles with coming up with unique ideas.
+Being creative is hard, but everyone struggles with coming up with unique ideas.

 Many of your ideas will likely suck, but it doesn’t matter.
 You only need a few good ideas to stick to start seeing growth.